EliasWatson/blog/src/content/post/jj_rebase_rename.md

 You want to rebase your branch on the latest version of main/master, but you discover that those files have been renamed.
 `A` is now `D`, `B` is `E`, and `C` is `F`.
 You hope that jj/git will be smart enough to know it just needs to apply your diffs to a different file now, but you are horrified to discover that it doesn't.
-Instead, jj complains that the rev is trying to edit a file that doesn't exist, so your conflict diff is just the entire state of the file at that rev, which isn't super helpful.
+Instead, jj complains that the change is trying to edit a file that doesn't exist, so your conflict diff is just the entire state of the file at that change, which isn't super helpful.
-If your changes are minimal, then it's not too hard to just manually transfer them over to the new files, but what if you had 20+ revs with a significant number of changes?
+If your changes are minimal, then it's not too hard to just manually transfer them over to the new files, but what if you had 20+ changes with a significant number of changes?
 Manually copying the changes to the new file is going to take a long time and there's a good chance you'll miss something.

 I ran into this exact scenario the other day.